Call for Speakers

 - Your content is interesting, vendor and product agnostic.
-Interop conference sessions are meant to educate attendees on current IT innovations, challenges and trends only, and we do not accept product-related submissions.
+Conference sessions are meant to educate attendees on current IT innovations, challenges and trends only, and we do not accept product-related submissions.
 If you would like to publicize a product, please contact our

 for information on exhibiting and other vendor opportunities, including vendor tech sessions.

 - Please note that it is a red flag when the primary speaker is in a sales or marketing role.
 We give priority to speakers in technical roles.
 Especially speakers that are in IT roles.